 To preserve the children's inheritance, Mrs Holloway should have severed the JT in her lifetime by serving notice under LPA 1925 s.36(2).
 The severance is unilateral, requires no consent from the other co-owners, costs little, and converts the structure to TIC.
 The will then governs the share on death.

-Jointly owned property is not one tax question but several stacked together.
-The structure (JT or TIC) sets the death outcome.
-The relationship (spouse, civil partner, or unmarried) sets the income-split and CGT-transfer defaults.
-The mortgage and any structural change set the SDLT exposure.
-The future use (rental, occupation, sale) sets the income tax, CGT, and PPR position.
-The combined picture is rarely intuitive and rarely matches the rule-of-thumb assumption that "joint" means "everything is split evenly and stays clean".
+Jointly owned property is never one tax question; it is several stacked on top of each other.
+Your structure (JT or TIC) sets the death outcome.
+Your relationship (spouse, civil partner, or unmarried) sets the income-split and CGT-transfer defaults.
+The mortgage and any change you make to the ownership set your SDLT exposure.
+What you do with the property next (let it, live in it, sell it) sets the income tax, CGT, and PPR position.
+Almost none of it matches the comfortable assumption that "joint" means everything splits evenly and stays clean.